Welcome to today's edition of the Rush 24-7 podcast.

 So if the economy collapsed before Obama's tax increases, what is happening now?

-By their own definition, we should be growing to beat the band now, because the taxes went up.
+By their own definition, we should be growing to beat the band now because the taxes went up.

-And don't forget, Pelosi and the Democrats all say that unemployment benefits equal rampant Economic growth.
+And don't forget, Pelosi and the Democrats all say that unemployment benefits equal rampant economic growth.

-And I don't see the economic growth.
+And we extended unemployment benefits, and I don't see the economic growth.

 Meanwhile, what really is important today is taking away your guns.